Thomas S. Nesbitt, M.D., M.P.H.

 His research and creative work has resulted in major success in extramural funding and impactful contributions to science.
 He has authored or co-authored more than 60 journal articles, abstracts and book chapters on the use of telecommunications technology in health care and education.
 Nesbitt served as the first Chief Scientist for Health for the Center for Information Research in the Interest of Society on the UC Davis campus, a collaboration with the UC campuses in Berkeley, Santa Cruz and Merced.

 Nesbitt has received numerous awards for his innovation and leadership.
 He received the 2012 Justin Ford Kimball Innovators Award, one of the highest honors given by the American Hospital Association for outstanding contributions to health care, and the 2010 Leadership Award from the American Telemedicine Association for his pioneering work to advance telemedicine.
-He has many awards including the Cal Aggie Alumni Association Distinguished Public Service Award, the UC Davis School of Medicine Distinguished Alumnus Award and the Transformational Leadership award and, most recently, the UC Davis Distinguished Achievement award, presented in 2012.
+He has many awards including the Cal Aggie Alumni Association Distinguished Public Service Award, the UC Davis School of Medicine Distinguished Alumnus Award, the Transformational Leadership award, and the UC Davis Distinguished Achievement award.